Squid Empire

 You can email me at williamderrington@gmail.com

-I am especially drawn to muted warm colours, landscapes, costume design, technology, and architecture.
+I am especially drawn to muted warm colours, landscapes, clothing, technology, and architecture.

 My favorite artistic themes are the interactions between humanity and nature, history and industry, retro-futurism, and loneliness.